x59215/Bank-Churn-Predictive-Analysis/README.md

 # Predictive Model for Bank Customer Churn

+For a detailed, narrative walkthrough of this project, please see the [full case study here](./CASE_STUDY.md).

 This project analyzes a dataset of 10,000 bank customers to predict churn.
 The goal was to move beyond reactive retention efforts and build a model that could proactively identify customers at risk of leaving, enabling the bank to implement targeted retention strategies.

 ## Key Findings